jim-collier/x9git/README.md

 - It's goal-oriented, rather than task-driven.
 (Which sounds like hand-wavy doublespeak, but is true.
 The subcommands themselves illustrate how.)

 To be clear, x9git is just a bash shell script.
-There's every very little "logic", it's more about exposing a set of goal-oriented commands, sanity-checking arguments and underlying filesystem, and then chaining together the appropriate git commands to accomplish that goal.
+There's not much "logic", it's more about exposing a set of goal-oriented commands, sanity-checking arguments and underlying filesystem, and then chaining together the appropriate git commands to accomplish that goal.

 x9git and regular git are fully compatible. x9git does nothing that git can't do directly (usually with about 4x as many commands).
 Axiomatically, nothing git can do, will cause x9git problems - at least, conceptually.
+But it's nigh impossible to test every possible permutation.

+Sub-objectives in the workflow of each x9git command:

-It's nigh impossible to test every possible permutation, but a main driver of x9git is 1) to make few assumptions about underlying state, and 2) do things in a safe way [if occasionally redundant and/or unnecessary], that is tolerant of unexpected or inconsistent states.
+1. Make few assumptions about underlying state, and

+1. Do things in a safe way [if occasionally redundant and/or unnecessary], that is tolerant of unexpected or inconsistent states.

 ## "Opinionated workflow": What are the opinions?

-There are many implicit opinions baked in, but here are the main explicit ones:
+There are many implicit opinions baked in.
+Here are the main ones:

 - `git pull --ff-only` is safer than and preferrable to `git pull --rebase`.